 One area where people have shown particular concerns about AI is in the field of creative endeavors, because this is something that’s often seen as being uniquely human.
 And if a machine can learn to become creative, then what chance do humans have of keeping their jobs?
-The truth is that AI is a tool just like any other technology, and it can be used to enhance—not replace—human capabilities including in fields like marketing.
+The truth is that AI is a tool just like any other technology, and it can enhance—not replace—human capabilities including in fields like marketing.
 So let’s look at the pros of artificial intelligence and why it truly is a marketer’s friend and not a foe.

-It Makes Analyzing Big Data Possible
+AI Makes Analysis of Big Data Possible

 Bots and AI Can Create an Enhanced Customer Experience